How to stay safe while self-isolating, including advice on scams and abuse.

-If you have an existing medical condition or you become unwell you might be particularly worried about how to access treatment, medication and appointments.
+If you have an existing medical condition, or if you become unwell, you might be particularly worried about how to access treatment, medication and appointments at the moment.
 Here's what you need to know.

-Other illnesses and treatments don't go away just because of coronavirus.
-For those that have existing conditions and need to access health services, or for those that develop symptoms that aren't coronavirus related, it's important you get the treatment you need.
+Other illnesses don't go away just because of coronavirus.
+If you have an existing condition and need to access health services, or if you develop symptoms that aren't coronavirus related, it's important you get the treatment you need.